huixie90/cpp_papers/any_view.md

 # Motivation

-Since being merged into C++20, the Ranges library has been enjoying a contribution of ever richer set of expressive views.
+Since being merged into C++20, the Ranges library has gained an increasingly rich and expressive set of views.
 For example,

 ```cpp
 // in MyClass.hpp